enocean-js/node-enocean/README.md

 ### EEP Resolvers

 the enocean object has a property called `.eepResolvers`.
 This is an array which holds functions that can handle specific EEPs.
 When a known Sensor is received, the eep is determined form the sensorFile.
-Then the Databytes of the telegram are passed to each resolver function one after the other until one of the returne somthing other than `null`.
+Then the databytes of the telegram are passed to each resolver function one after the other until one of the returne somthing other than `null`.
 The build in resolvers implement the following eep

 * a5-02-xx
 * a5-04-xx